 Hidden in Southeastern Oregon, this high desert river is as special as it is remote making it qualify for many seasoned boaters’ bucket lists.
 With columnar basalt formation created by the same geologic hot spot that currently lies beneath Yellowstone National Park, the Owyhee River canyon is a must-see.
-And although at first glance the landscape might look barren, the Owyhee is home to an incredibly diverse and exciting environment.
+And although at first glance the landscape might look barren, the Owyhee River is home to an incredibly diverse and exciting environment.

-We run the lower part of the Owyhee, 48 miles of Class III rapids from the town of Rome to Birch Creek.
+We run the lower part of the Owyhee River, 48 miles of Class III rapids from the town of Rome to Birch Creek.
 The moderate snowpack often melts in a sudden burst, leaving it either too high or low during the majority of the year.
 This means a rather short and irregular season on the Owyee which simply heightens its appeal.
 Generally the first half of May is a perfect time to experience the Owyhee and is suitable for boaters of all ages and skill-levels.

 Expect for things to start off peaceful but then quickly build to the most difficult rapids on Days 3 and 4.
 The last day is generally easy.